ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 •   Ex.
 "Occurs check: cannot construct the infinite kind: k0 ~ k0 -> *"

 **Notes:**
-•   Relevant bindings will be printed as usual.
+•   Relevant bindings will be printed as usual, including the "bound at... + PATH" statements.

-•   Expression in question will still be printed as usual at the bottom of the message.
+•   The expression in question will still be printed as usual at the bottom of the message.

 Effect and Interactions